 You may find it useful to contact a support group, such as Scoliosis Association UK.

 These groups are a good source of information and support, and they may be able to put you in touch with people in a similar situation to you.

 In around 8 in every 10 cases, the cause of scoliosis is unknown.
 This is called idiopathic scoliosis.

-Idiopathic scoliosis can't be prevented and isn't thought to be linked to things such as bad posture, exercise or diet.
+Idiopathic scoliosis cannot be prevented and is not thought to be linked to things such as bad posture, exercise or diet.

 Less commonly, scoliosis may be caused by: